How to Grow and Care for Dumb Cane (Dieffenbachia) Indoors

 Pruning Dumb Cane involves removal of dead and yellow leaves to maintain the plant neat and tidy as well as discourage pests and diseases.

 With age, Dieffenbachia becomes leggy and unattractive.
-Cut off the cane, leaving a 4 inch stump.
-Use the crown for propagation.
+Cut off the cane, leaving a 4 inches stump.
+You may use the crown for propagation.
 The stump will resprout to produce a new plant.

 Dumb Cane (Dieffenbachia) can be propagated at the beginning of the growing season from stem cuttings, from offshoots and from the top crown of leaves.